Pierluigi Oliverio: 2016

-Oliverio ran unsuccessfully as a candidate for California's 17th congressional district in the 2016 election, without raising any money, coming in fifth place with 4.2% of the vote.
+Oliverio ran unsuccessfully as a candidate for California's 17th congressional district in the 2016 election, coming in fifth place with 4.2% of the vote.

-Two months after losing his run for Congress, Oliverio filed papers in August 2016 to campaign for a seat on the Santa Clara Valley Open Space Authority's board of directors.
-Again, he did not spend any funds on the campaign.
-He lost against the incumbent in District 4, Dorsey Moore, who won the four-year term for 2016–2020.
+Two months after losing his run for Congress, Oliverio filed papers in August 2016 to campaign for the 4th district seat on the Santa Clara Valley Open Space Authority's board of directors.
+He lost against incumbent Dorsey Moore.